n4q7x/Crawl/crawl.md

 It is where people publish public information: company websites, social media platforms, personal webpages and blogs, etc.

-Hence, the web is also the protocol that can give us the largest and widest amount of useful information, compared to any other Internet protocols.
+Hence, the web is also the protocol that can give us the largest and widest amount of useful information, compared to any other internet protocols.

+Your computer requests a webpage by transmitting a *packet* over the internet.

+Let's talk about how that works.

+# The Internet

+The internet is surprisingly similar to the postal system.

+In order to be connected to the internet, you need an *address* where things will be sent to.

+This is called your *IP address*.

+IP stands for "internet protocol".

+The internet is a network of networks.

+You do not go to some international organization or government to get an IP address for your computer.

+Instead, it is given to you by however you are connecting to the internet.

+If you are connecting to your home WiFi, your WiFi router gave you an IP address when you connected.

+Meanwhile, your WiFi router has an IP address of its own.
+It got it from whatever it is connected to, upstream from it.

+This is probably managed by your *internet service provider* - a company that delivers internet to your home (Google Fiber, Comcast, etc.).

+Those companies have data centers where internet traffic is coming in from different parts of the country, and world.

+Similarly, they have IP addresses.

+At the top level, there is an organization, called IANA, which is responsible for choosing which countries and internet companies get which IP addresses.

 """